groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-amazon-s3-storage.md

     {
         using (Signature signature = new Signature(stream))
         {
-            QRCodeSignOptions options = new QRCodeSignOptions("JohnSmith")
+            QrCodeSignOptions options = new QrCodeSignOptions("JohnSmith")
             {
                 EncodeType = QRCodeTypes.QR,
                 Left = 100,